pkoning2/pydecnet/pydecnet/README.txt

 "DECnet" may be a trademark.
 "PyDECnet" is not, to the best of my knowledge.

-Dependencies: Async DDCMP support requires the "serial" package.
+Dependencies: Async DDCMP support, over an actual serial port (as opposed to a Telnet connection) requires the "serial" package.
 Ethernet support requires libpcap or TAP support.
 TAP support has only been done for Mac OS X at this time; it depends on the "tuntaposx" package by Mattias Nissler (see http://tuntaposx.sourceforge.net/ for details).
 The sample program "rcexpect" depends on the "pexpect" package, modified for Python 3 support.

 A note on pcap: The original implementation used a modified version of the pylibpcap package (changed for Python 3 support and to add the